 Fully proofed dough

-Shaping a Pan Loaf
+How to Shape a Pan Loaf (Sandwich Bread)

 This post might include affiliate links.
 Please see my policy.

-I often bake pan loaves because the shape of the loaf makes them perfect for sandwiches and toast with butter and jam.
+I can summarize what I love about pan loaves with one word: toast.
+I often bake pan loaves because their shape makes them perfect for sandwiches and toast with butter and jam.
 Plus, who can argue with a peanut butter and jelly sandwich?
 No one.

 Common Dough Weights for Different Pans